Denny Crum, who coached Louisville to 2 NCAA titles, dies - KESQ

 “You try to remember all of the things that you did, things that happened,” Crum said at a February 2020 ceremony honoring the 1980 title team.
 “Some was bad, but most of it good.
 It just makes you really proud that you were a part of it.”

 Crum had a front-row seat in March 2022 for the introduction of one of his former players, Kenny Payne, as Cardinals coach.
-Payne said then that he would rely on Crum’s insight in his first head coaching job; and there were plenty of the Hall of Famer’s other pupils to not only support Payne, but enjoy another meeting with their mentor and friend on and off the court.
+There were plenty of the Hall of Famer’s other pupils present to not only support Payne, but enjoy another meeting with their mentor and friend on and off the court.

 Payne expressed prayers for Crum’s family and called his former coach a true treasure who gave so much to the school and community.